LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/redstone-pull.md

 ---
-title: Accessing real-world data with Oracles
+title: ...with Redstone (Pull)
-slug: /building-on-lisk/use-oracle-data
+slug: /building-on-lisk/use-oracle-data/redstone-pull
 description: A guide on using Redstone Data Feeds to access real-world data such as asset prices, directly from your smart contracts on the Lisk testnet.
 keywords: [
     Oracle